Morse complexes and multiplicative structures: -structure

+The proof of (\ref{eq-A-proof1}) will follow from analysing the frontier of this \emph{oriented} manifold in its compactification (we know from Appendix \ref{appendix-comp} that the multi-intersections are compact manifolds with $C^1$ conic singularities.)

-We fix a generic tree $T$ with $d$ leaves and consider the compact 1-dimensional submanifold with conical singularities $ cl(I_T(x_1,\dots, x_d;z))\subset M^{\times d}$.
+We fix a generic tree $T$ with $d$ leaves and consider the compact 1-dimensional submanifold with conic singularities $ cl(I(T,x_1,\dots, x_d;z))\subset M^{\times (d-1)}$.
 By blowing up the singular points, such a manifold can be thought of as a manifold with boundary where some boundary points are identified.
-Such a point $P$ is equipped with a sign which is the sum of the boundary-orientation signs of the preimages of $P$ in the above blowing up, which is oriented; the signs are calculated at the blown-up level.
+Such a point $P$ is equipped with a sign which is the sum of the boundary-orientation signs of the inverse images of $P$ in the above blowing up, which is itself oriented.
 Therefore, we have: